Pluxbox/pbPlayerWeb/docs/api.md

 ```

 ##### Parameters
-element : String / DOMElement / PbDom - The element to use as a container for the player, can be a selector DOM element or PBDom element.
+{String / DOMElement / PbDom} (Optional) - The element to use as a container for the player, can be a selector DOM element or PBDom element.
-params : Object - The paramaters for the player.
+{Object} - The paramaters for the player.

 ### Methods